azapi | October 2025 | |

 A non-normative example of the options

-field is shown below:¶
+field is shown below, following an evaluations

 By default, every request in the evaluations